 CONFIDENTIALITY: The study is protected by US Code Title 13.
 Anyone working at RTI (OR RSS), including the interviewer or me, could either go to jail or pay a fine up to $250,000 if we divulge any information about you.

 VERIFICATION: You can call the study’s project manager Mandy Sha at RTI.
 Her number is (312) 493- 9842.
 I can also have researchers at the Census Bureau who designed this study contact you.
+[SPANISH VERSION WILL SAY: Ms. Sha speaks Spanish]

 [WHEN APPROPRIATE] INTERVIEWER: I’m not sure which interviewer will be calling you, the names of the interviewers in this area are [NAME], [NAME], [NAME], but my supervisor assigns the interviewer to the case.